mayhem/dubstep-theremin/README.md

-dubstep-theremin
+Leap Scratch
 ================

-A dubstep theremin written in Python and PureData, using a Leap Motion controller
+A DJ scratching console written in Python and PureData, using a Leap Motion controller